OmneBonum/dsu/_posts/2020-07-08-the-fundamental-unit.md

 Have you ever been in a group of 300 people who's needs are being served by only one person?
 At that scale, a lot of ill effects accumulate.
 The point person (in our system, we call them a delegate), can't really serve the needs of everyone all at once.

-What if this person were, say, a doctor rather than a delegate.
+What if this person were, say, a doctor rather than a delegate?
 We would say, "Well, since not everyone gets sick at the same time--usually--on any given day, there won't be more medical needs than our medical doctor can meet."

 This is generally true--except when it isn't, such as in the case of a pandemic (not that there's any chance of that ever happening).

 But still, if you get the numbers wrong, if you misjudge the extent of the need, if the need suddenly increases, one person serving 300 can be overwhelmed.

 There's also a dampening effect that needs to be acknowledged.
 People try to weigh what they need against the energy expended to get it.
 If one person is serving 300, those being served will almost always have to wait in line in order to get service.
-This may lead them to reconsider whether they really need to ask for help right now, given everything else going on in their lives, or, indeed, at all.
+This may lead them to reconsider whether they really need to ask for help, given everything else going on in their lives, or, indeed, at all.
 In the case of medical care, this could lead, sadly, to preventable disease and death.

 Also, when a 'servant' (and our delegate here is a kind of 'public servant') is overwhelmed by the number of people that need to be served, a class system typically emerges--those with greater access, whether due to personal relationships, power, or money--will tend to get better access.

-By the way, roughly speaking, there really is one doctor for every 300 people in the United States.
+By the way, roughly speaking, there really is one doctor for every 300 people in the United States!

 But training doctors is a long, expensive process.
 Compensating doctors once they start practicing, again, quite expensive.
 So, it is worth pointing out that first tier delegates are absolutely free!
 And they are easy to 'make--' any competent adult can learn to do it within a very short period of time.
 Certainly, some people will be better at it than others, that's to be expected.
 But the pool of candidates is still very, very large.